 Dr. Salinas was born in Mexico, where he graduated from the University of Nuevo Leon Medical School.
 His great grandfather (a general practitioner) was a founding father of the medical school and his father (a pediatrician) also graduated from the same institution.
 Upon graduation, Dr. Salinas came to the US and received his citizenship.

 Dr. Salinas completed a residency in neurology at Vanderbilt University School of Medicine where he earned the title chief resident.
-He was then admitted to the #1 ranked ophthalmology program in the US at the prestigious Bascom Palmer Eye Institute in Miami, Florida.
-Here, he completed a rigorous neuro-ophthalmology fellowship.
+He was then admitted to the #1 ranked ophthalmology program in the US at the prestigious Bascom Palmer Eye Institute in Miami, Florida for an ophthalmology residency followed by completing a rigorous neuro-ophthalmology fellowship.

 Dr. Salinas practiced in South Texas for 34 years before relocating to Las Vegas in 2014.
 During this time, he helped create a cataract surgery program for the first free-standing outpatient surgical center in South Texas through the Veterans Administration.